shahid-ahmed-96/Fluid_Flow-2D/README.md

 Stream Function and Vorticity method based solution of 2D in-compressible flow

 ## Problem Statement:
 There are 2 types of 2D flows given.
-To go through the problem statement given in the TPSW-Method.pdf <br>
+Go through the problem statement given in the TPSW-Method.pdf <br>
 The solution consists of cavity_files which are on the first problem and the T files for the latter.<br>
 This was done as part of the Computational Methods in Thermal and Fluid Engineering course for Grad students at IIT Bombay <br>
 Both problems were solved using MATLAB. <br>